Office of the President

 Jeffrey M. Peck,

 Dean, Weissman School of Arts & Sciences and Vice Provost for Global Strategies

 Jeffrey Peck’s academic background is in literary and cultural studies with a focus on postwar/contemporary Germany and especially German Jewish relations.
 He came to Baruch in 2009 on leave from Georgetown University while on a visiting position at Humboldt University in Berlin.
 At the latter, he held the Walter Benjamin Chair in German Jewish Culture and History and was the Director of the Leo Baeck Summer University in Jewish Studies.
 At Georgetown he was in the Communication, Culture and Technology Program and earlier as a Professor of German, he was in the School of Foreign Service and the College of Arts and Sciences.
 He was also the Director of the Canadian Centre for German and European Studies at York University (Toronto) and the University of Montreal, as well as having taught previously at the University of Washington.
 His most recent book was Being Jewish in the New Germany (Rutgers 2005).

-Executive Legal Counsel to the President and Labor Designee
+Interim General Counsel and Labor Designee